Discover more from Tech World With Milan Newsletter

 The More You Know, The More You Realize You Don’t Know

-Yet, we usually tend to overestimate the extent of our knowledge, especially when we are beginners in something, described by the Dunning-Kruger effect above.
-The effect can be compared to a metaphor of expanding circle, where our knowledge is inside the process, while everything we don't know is outside.
+Yet, we tend to overestimate the extent of our knowledge, especially when we are beginners in something, as described by the Dunning-Kruger effect above.
+The effect can be compared to a metaphor of an expanding circle, where our knowledge is inside the process, while everything we don't know is outside.
 Yet, as our contact with things we don't yet know increases, we discover more and more things there.
 As our experience expands, the more things you know, the more you know that you don't know.

 How to Deal With The Impostor Syndrome and The Dunning-Kruger Effect